djcarrad/qcodes-elab/README.rst

 Updating
 --------
-Open git bash, cd to the install folder (usually C:/git/qcodes-elab), and use
+Open git bash, navigate to the install folder (usually cd C:/git/qcodes-elab), and use

 	git pull
 Status